qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/about/case_studies/suisse_uster.rst

 * viewing and editing of urban and regional planning data
 * viewing and editing of road infrastructure data
 * viewing statistics generated directly from the database of current and past residents

-Planning and visualization for energy planning (gas supply regions, heat use from waste water, near-surface geothermal energy, block heating stations, etc.).
+* planning and visualization for energy planning (gas supply regions, heat use from waste water, near-surface geothermal energy, block heating stations, etc.)

 Additional further projects are currently under development.

 .. figure:: ./images/suisse_uster4.png
    :alt: uster location